We have information in different languages about Paying child support when you live outside Australia

 - what you earned in the financial year where you live, this may not be the same as the Australian financial year

-- about documents you have to prove your income.
+- about documents you have that prove your income.

 We use average exchange rates to convert your income into Australian dollars.